 Chris Bohjalian is the #1 New York Times bestselling author of 21 books.
 His work has been translated into 35 languages and three times been made into movies.
 His 2018 novel, The Flight Attendant, debuted as a New York Times, USA Today, Wall Street Journal, Publishers Weekly, and National Indiebound Bestseller.
 His most recent novel, The Red Lotus, is a twisting story of love and deceit that debuted as a national bestseller.
 He is also a playwright and screenwriter.

 Event and Book

-Set in 17th century New England on the eve of the Salem Witch Trials, Hour of the Witch, which comes out April 20, is the twisting story of a young Puritan wife, Mary Deerfield, who petitions for divorce from her abusive husband — only to end up on trial for witchcraft.
+Set in 17th century New England on the eve of the Salem Witch Trials, Hour of the Witch (which comes out May 4, a week after our event – meaning attendees gets an exclusive preview of the book), is the twisting story of a young Puritan wife, Mary Deerfield, who petitions for divorce from her abusive husband — only to end up on trial for witchcraft.
 The book is inspired by the first divorce in North America for domestic violence.
 As a harsh winter descends and mass hysteria sweeps the New England coastline, Mary must race against the clock to convince a suspicious town ruled by the Puritanical fist of the Church to save her from her husband, or, more pressingly, the noose.